Impotence and Diabetes: Causes, Symptoms, and Treatment Options in India

 1. Blood Vessel Damage (Diabetic Angiopathy)

-High blood sugar levels over time can damage the inner cell lining(endothelial cells) of the blood vessels(causing endothelial dysfunction) throughout the body including that to the penis.
+High blood sugar levels over time can damage the inner cell lining(endothelial cells) of the blood vessels(causing endothelial dysfunction) throughout the body, including that of the penis.

 These endothelial cells are very important for relaxing the blood vessels as they release something known as nitric oxide , which helps in relaxing the blood vessels.
-The more relaxed the blood vessels are, the better is the blood flow to the penis.
+The more relaxed the blood vessels are, the better is the blood flow to the penis, which is essential for ED.

 Diabetes Mellitus→Blood Vessel damage → ↓ NO activation → ↓ Penile blood flow → ED